stanley-gu/standardsCh/chapter.md

 The first systems biology simulation package, BIOSIM, was written in the 1960s [@Ga68].
-Especially in recent years, there has been a boom of software applications for the systems biology community (Figure \ref{figure:apps}).
+Especially in recent years, there has been a boom of software applications for the systems biology community.
 While, most software projects have ended development over the years, for a variety of reasons, such as lack of funding or maintainers, there are still far too many different modeling platforms to possibly be covered in this chapter.
-Thus, in this section will highlight specific software tools that have had a significant impact on the communit, or some unique features that set them aside.
+Thus, in this section will highlight specific software tools that have had a significant impact on the community, or some unique features that set them aside.

 Furthermore, discussion will be focused specifically on modeling and simulation tools, and not more advanced analytical techniques, such as metabolic flux